iyyappan16/here_aws/devrel-workshops/aws-serverless/web-application/6_HERE_Lambda_Extension/README.md

      ![Deploy SAR Screenshot](../6_HERE_Lambda_Extension/Routing_images/RoutingFunctionDeploy2.png)

-5. Preferably use the Default Application name.
+5. Use the Default Application name..

-6. Enter your HERE app_id and app_code which you have created earlier
+6. Enter your HERE **app_id and app_code** which you created earlier

 7. Click “Deploy” to deploy your function.

-8. It may take few minutes of your time to create and deploy the function, once it’s deployed successfully you will get a message ‘Your application has been deployed’.
+8. It may take few minutes of your time to create and deploy the function, once it has been successfully deployed you will get a message ‘Your application has been deployed’.

      ![Deploy SAR Screenshot](../6_HERE_Lambda_Extension/Routing_images/RoutingFunctionDeploy3.png)

-9. Once you see a success message, click on the “Test app” button, it will open your Lambda function which you have deployed..
+9. Once you see a success message, click on the “Test app” button, it will open your Lambda function which you have deployed.

 1. Click on the API Gateway, to generate an endpoint to access your function.